Becoming part of the OFS

 Members of the OFS go joyfully, with all their heart, “From Gospel to Life and from Life to Gospel”, they have a rich prayer life, a special care for others and for creation, as they seek to become faithful disciples of Christ following the example of Francis.
 Members continually seek to develop a deeper understanding of the Franciscan tradition, of the Church, and of their mission within it.
 Yet they live as other people in their local communities, in their own homes, they marry and raise families, they work.
 But there is something different about them.
 They have begun to have an idea of what it means to live in God’s world in God’s time, they have begun to understand a little of what Francis meant when, close to his death, he said to his brothers “Let us begin again, brothers.
 For up till now we have done little or nothing.”

 What is Profession?

-Formation materials [link] will become available on this website soon.
-If you do not
+Formation materials are already available on this website under FORMATION.